fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 5
-Black copied the piece selected by white's first move.
+Black selected the piece that was selected by white in the 1st move.
+This is forced.
+Can be executed automatically by a GUI.
 This completes the piece selection phase.
 `2... k0i0 or Ak0i0 or Ai0`

 ![board5](https://i.imgur.com/tnOHOdx.png)